biometricITC/cPP-biometrics/methodology/methodologyPADTesting_1_JM.md

 PAD technique
 =============
 Possible PAD technique that can detect the attack.
-See [1] for typical PAD technique.
+See [Rakshit & Kisku, 2017] for typical PAD technique.
 Applicability of the PAD technique to the mobile devices is also considered here if there are the PAD technique that can be implemented in mobile devices in the research papers.

 Reference
 =========